traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--tracing.otlp.http.tls.key`:
 TLS key

+`--tracing.safequeryparams`:
+Query params to not redact.

 `--tracing.samplerate`:
 Sets the rate between 0.0 and 1.0 of requests to trace.
 (Default: ```1.000000```)

 `--tracing.servicename`:
 Set the name for this service.
 (Default: ```traefik```)

-`--tracing.unredactedqueryparams`:
-Query params to un-redact.